dy/pan-zoom/readme.md

   e.y0;
 });

+// you can pause/resume pan or zoom functionality at runtime if you ever need. unpanzoom.disablePan() unpanzoom.disableZoom() unpanzoom.enablePan() unpanzoom.enableZoom()

-// call to remove panzoom handler from the target unpanzoom()
+// call to completely remove panzoom handler from the target unpanzoom()
 ```